jonaskuske/sleak-magazine/README.md

 ## About

-A ~~sleek~~ sleak design magazine, written, designed and developed by students from [University of Applied Sciences Bremerhaven](https://www.hs-bremerhaven.de/start/).
+A ~~sleek~~ sleak design magazine, written (in German), designed and developed by students from [University of Applied Sciences Bremerhaven](https://www.hs-bremerhaven.de/start/).
 The web version is built as a one-page design, with the next article being loaded automatially upon reaching the end of the current one.
 There also is a print version, which you can buy [here](https://sleak-mag.design/print).